Government of India

 Powers Under Customs Act, 1962:

-• Detain any suspected person, to screen or x ray his body for detecting secreted goods (Section 103)
+• Screen or X-ray for detecting secreted goods (Section 103)

-• Seize goods that are liable to confiscation under the Customs Act (Section 110)
+• Seize goods liable to confiscation (Section 110)

 Export Certificate for Jewellery